 One of the usual complaints from a hiring manager is that the candidate did not use examples related to their personal work experience.

 The last 10% of answering the question is to make sure that you answer “the question.”
 Often candidates give an excellent answer, but have not really answered the question and therefore are marked down.

 Remember to think outside of the box when answering competency-based interview questions.
 Often candidates, especially those in a back office or support functions, struggle to think of answers to situation-based questions.
 An example – I once asked a finance support professional the question “tell me about a difficult customer that you had to deal with?”
 He responded that he worked in finance and did not deal with customers.

 Actually, after a few follow up questions, it turns out that he had spoken with customers in the past when dealing with invoicing inquiries.
 If you’re faced with this type of question, try to think outside of work.
 Have you ever had a problem with a babysitter or waiter when paying a bill at a restaurant?

 Remember to ask questions at the end of your interview.
 Candidates always forget this.
 Just because it’s a slightly different interview structure think they do not need to ask questions.
 You do, so have some prepared.
 An obvious question would be, how did I do, but there are others here.

-Where I went wrong in my competency based interview was to panic which made trying to think of answers to the next question even more difficult.
-I appreciate that staying calm during an interview is far easy said than done, but if you prepare as much as possible in advance, familiarize yourself with the interview format, get a good night’s sleep and turn up in advance of the interview, you give yourself the best possible chance.
+Where I went wrong in my competency-based interview was to panic, which made trying to think of answers to the next question even more difficult.
+I appreciate that staying calm during an interview is far easy said than done, but if you prepare as much as possible in advance, familiarise yourself with the interview format, get a good night’s sleep and turn up in advance of the interview, you’ll give yourself the best possible chance.

 What mistakes have you made in your competency-based job interview?
 As always, if you have any questions, leave them in the comments below, and I will be happy to provide an answer.